Jokes Just a few of the flames from the fire I've been spitting on my Twitter feed.

 If I were a resident of Jesus’ era, and I was summoned through time to drive in a situation too stressful for the one of us in the car with a driver’s license, we’d super definitely crash.

 I might even assume the person summoned me to help them escape the belly of the running metal abomination we were trapped in, and I’d expect a thank you if I figured out that tugging on the beast’s circular cartilage makes it veer into stuff.

-God may just help you be more confident in your own driving decisions--He tends to intervene with a light touch.
+God may just help you be more confident in your own driving decisions--He tends to intervene with a light touch, if at all.
 You may be better off invoking the name Dale Earnhardt Jr. and hoping he happens to be in the car with you.

 Overheard a homeless man whispering, "you're not crippled, you don't need that wheelchair" to a baby in a stroller.

 "The hedonic treadmill" is the idea that any goals achieved are quickly replaced by new goals, and this process keeps people at a relatively stable level of happiness because they're constantly focused on what they *don't* have.